carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Instead, if specified, the target data layout is required to match what the ultimate *code generator* expects.
 This string is used by the mid-level optimizers to improve code, and this only works if it matches what the ultimate code generator uses.
-If you would like to generate IR that does not embed this target-specific detail into the IR, then you don't have to specify the string.
-This will disable some optimizations that require precise layout information, but this also prevents those optimizations from introducing target specificity into the IR.
+There is no way to generate IR that does not embed this target-specific detail into the IR.
+If you don't specify the string, the default specifications will be used to generate a Data Layout and the optimization phases will operate accordingly and introduce target specificity into the IR with respect to these default specifications.

 .. _langref_triple: